RJMorriss/1310-Program1/README.md

     - int getRowSize()
         - Returns the amount of seats in each row
     - void setRowSize(int)
-        - Seta the amount of seats in each row
+        - Sets the amount of seats in each row
     - int getRows()
         - Returns the number of rows in the cart
     - void setRows(int)